-How to allocate Twint / Stripe / PayPal fees
+How to allocate Twint / Stripe / PayPal fees manually

 How do I book a Twint payment?